sloth-ci/sloth-ci/docs/api.rst

 ``info``
 ========

-Get information about cerain or all apps.
+Get information about certain or all apps.

 GET URL example::